vimalkkumar/MLinDepth/README.md

   Basically, Machine Learning is generally categorized into three types: (a) Supervised Learning (b) Unsupervised Learning (c) Reinforcement learning.

-  In this project, I have prepare small datasets including the basics concepts of Machine Learnig.
+  In this project, I have prepare small datasets including the basics concepts of Machine Learnig using SKlearn Library.